jacobbuck/tweenie/README.md

 	},
 	easings.bounce // easing function (https://github.com/ded/morpheus/blob/master/src/easings.js) (optional)
 );
-// stop and jump to the end of a tween tween.stop();
+// stop and end a tween
+tween.stop();

+// kill all existing tweens
+tweenie.kill();
 ```

 ### Browser support

-Will run on all [Grade A browsers](http://yuilibrary.com/yui/docs/tutorials/gbs/) with a [requestAnimationFrame polyfill](https://gist.github.com/1579671).
+Will run on all [Grade A browsers](http://yuilibrary.com/yui/docs/tutorials/gbs/).

-### tweenie.js vs tweenie-full.js
+### tweenie-mini.js

-**tweenie-full.js** includes a requestAnimationFrame polyfill, **tweenie.js** lets you use your own.
+A slighty smaller version for when you're already using a [requestAnimationFrame polyfill](https://gist.github.com/1579671) in your project.

 ### Inspired by